 I have been very lucky for the last year.
 Due to the pandemic, we kept him home instead of sending him to preschool.
 It has been one of the silver linings of COVID.
 Since he is the third kid I’ve been there and done that, so teaching letters and numbers has been easy.
 I don’t feel the pressure one feels with their first and knew that as long as he could write his name, he would be ready to go.

 He has been by my side for fifteen months and my little sidekick.
-He has been my super star student, my gardening buddy, my curious comrade, and my adventure partner.
-He is so much fun to be with in every situation.
+Not to mention he has been my super star student, my gardening buddy, my curious comrade, and my adventure partner.
+Plus he is so much fun to be with in every situation.
 He is the child who finds everything interesting and asks fantastic questions.
-He is just simply delicious.
+Without a doubt, he is just simply delicious.

 He Loves Everything… Except String Beans